The directed landscape is a black noise: A strong mixing property for the landscape under spatial shifts

 It remains to verify the tail bound in Item (3) of the lemma statement.
-The moment bound of \cref{dov1.7} implies that for any fixed $x\in \mathbb{R}$ the probability of any geodesic path from $x\to x$ varying more than a distance $u>0$ from its starting point decays like $e^{-du^3}$ for some $d>0$.
-This directly implies Item $(3)$ through a union bound. \end{proof}
+The moment bound of \cref{dov1.7} implies that for any fixed $x\in \mathbb{R}$ the probability of any geodesic path from $x\to x$ varying more than a distance $u>0$ from its starting point decays like $Ce^{-du^3}$ for some $C,d>0$.
+This directly implies Item $(3)$ through a union bound over the two sets corresponding to positive $x$ and negative $x$ in the definition of $X$ above. \end{proof}

-We use \cref{l:mixing} to prove a strong mixing property for the landscape under diagonal shifts.
+We use \cref{l:mixing} to prove a \textit{strong mixing property} for the landscape under spatial shifts.